py5coding/py5book/reference/sketch_size.rst

 * ``PDF``: The ``PDF`` renderer draws 2D graphics directly to an Acrobat PDF file.
 This produces excellent results when you need vector shapes for high-resolution output or printing.
 * ``SVG``: The ``SVG`` renderer draws 2D graphics directly to an SVG file.
 This is great for importing into other vector programs or using for digital fabrication.

+When using the ``PDF`` and ``SVG`` renderers with the ``size()`` method, you must use the ``path`` parameter to specify the file to write the output to.
+No window will open while the Sketch is running.
+You must also call :doc:`sketch_exit_sketch` to exit the Sketch and write the completed output to the file.
+Without this call, the Sketch will not exit and the output file will be empty.
+If you would like to draw 3D objects to a PDF or SVG file, use the ``P3D`` renderer and the strategy described in :doc:`sketch_begin_raw`.

 Underlying Processing method: `size <https://processing.org/reference/size_.html>`_

 Syntax